 Here is an overview of the credit transfer process:

-- Your overseas transcript will be sent from your host institution to the Global Learning office (this can take several months).
+- Your overseas transcript will be sent from your host institution to the Study Overseas office (this can take several months).

-- Global Learning will forward your transcript to the Faculty of Arts for the credit transfer processing.
+- Study Overseas will forward your transcript to the Faculty of Arts for the credit transfer processing.

-- If you do not notice the credit transfer within four weeks of receiving your transcrip from your host university, please contact the Faculty of Arts.
+- If you do not notice the credit transfer within four weeks of receiving your transcript from your host university, please contact the Faculty of Arts.

 Important Points about Credit Transfer

 - If you go on exchange in your final semester of study, your graduation ceremony may be delayed.
 Transcripts can take months to be received, and it is often too late for graduation deadlines

 - You will receive a grade of NFE (No Formal Examination).
 Your transcript will show a 'credit note' which outlines the type of credit you are awarded